knowsys/eval-2024-asp-molecules/README.md

 ## Symmetry-breaking evaluation

-We compare the number of models our encoding finds against the number of structures reported by __Molgen__, for real-world sum formulae collected from Wikidata (see `chemdata-sort.csv`).
+We compare the number of models our encoding, as well as the naive encoding with symmetry-breaking via canonical graphs and with __BreakID__, finds against the number of structures reported by __Molgen__, for real-world sum formulae collected from Wikidata (see `chemdata-sort.csv`).

 This will produce a `sb-results.json` data file as well as `diagrams/diagram_number_of_models-comparison.pdf`.